dail8859/DoxyIt/README.md

     - ~~Doxygen command prefixes (i.e. '\' or '@')~~

 ## Development
 The code has been developed using MSVC 2010 Express.
-Building the "unicode release" will generate the DLL which can be used by Notepad++.
+Building the "Unicode Release" will generate the DLL which can be used by Notepad++.
 For convenience, MSVC copies the built DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).